niclabs/PySCHC/README.md

 <Anoten lo que necesiten>

-## Fragmentation
+## Fragmentation Layer

-### On Local computer
+### Example on local computer

+The following steps indicate how to run an example where the sender and the receiver are on the same machine and a message is sent with the `ACK-On-Error` mode specified in the LoRaWAN profile.
+A successful run means everything is working as intended.

 #### Installation

-1. (Opcional) Create a new virtual environment to install Fragmentation package.
+1. (Optional) Create a new virtual environment to install Fragmentation package.

    Using [`conda`](https://docs.conda.io/en/latest/):